About YMHC

 YMHC History

-- Provided advocacy and support services to hundreds of students and their families across Canada.
+- provided advocacy, education, and support to students and families across Canada

 Who Is YMHC?

-YMHC is a community-based, youth-driven, and educator-led charitable non-profit organization focused on youth, family, school, and community engagement for mental health education, support, advocacy, and change.
+Youth Mental Health Canada is a community-based, youth-driven, and educator-led charitable non-profit organization focused on youth, family, school, and community engagement for mental health education, support, advocacy, and change.
+YMHC develops evidence-, strength-, and hope-based resources, services, workshops, and training that help people respond to youth mental health needs in practical, compassionate, and proactive ways.

 YMHC Executive Director